seanhawkridge/checkout-test/README.md

 * Promotions can be included in any order
 * Promotions are changeable
 * New items/promotions can be added
+* Promotions should only be able to be processed once at checkout

 ## Installation